-WE HAVE PAYMENT OBLIGATIONS RESULTING FROM REAL PROPERTY OWNED OR LEASED BY US IN RHODE ISLAND, WHICH ADVERSELY AFFECT OUR ABILITY TO FUND OUR STEM CELL RESEARCH AND DEVELOPMENT.
+WE HAVE PAYMENT OBLIGATIONS RESULTING FROM REAL PROPERTY OWNED OR LEASED BY US IN RHODE ISLAND, WHICH DIVERTS FUNDING FROM OUR STEM CELL RESEARCH AND DEVELOPMENT.

-Prior to our reorganization in 1999 and the resulting consolidation of all functions in California, we carried out our former encapsulated cell therapy programs at facilities in Lincoln, Rhode Island, where we also had our administrative offices.
-Although we have vacated these facilities, we have continuing obligations for lease payments and operating costs of approximately \$950,000 per year for our former science and administrative facility, which we have leased through June 30, 2013, and debt service payments and operating costs of approximately \$1,000,000 per year for our former encapsulated cell therapy pilot manufacturing facility.
+Prior to our reorganization in 1999 and the consolidation of our business in California, we carried out our encapsulated cell therapy programs in Lincoln, Rhode Island, where we also had our administrative offices.
+Although we have vacated the Rhode Island facilities, we remain obligated to make lease payments and operating costs of approximately \$1,200,000 per year for our former science and administrative facility, which we have leased through June 30, 2013, and debt service payments and operating costs of approximately \$1,000,000 per year for our former encapsulated cell therapy pilot manufacturing facility, which we own.
 We are currently seeking to sublease the science and administrative facility and to sell the pilot manufacturing facility, but may not be able to do so.
 These continuing costs significantly reduce our cash resources and adversely affect our ability to fund further development of our stem cell technology.
-The lease for the science and administrative facility contains a provision requiring occupancy of the premises and we currently may be in violation of this provision.
-If the landlord decides to pursue its rights, we may be required to pay the landlord the entire amount due for the rest of the lease period.
+In March 2001, our landlord approved a sublease of part of the premises.